gurayalinn/guray.me/README.md

 $ go build -o ./bin/main ./cmd/server/main.go # ./bin/main to run the application / Ctrl + C to stop the application
 ```

-[!TIP] > **_ In order to have autocompletion and syntax highlighting in VS Code for the Teml templating language, you will have to install the [templ-vscode](https://marketplace.visualstudio.com/items?itemName=a-h.templ) extension (for vim/nvim install this [plugin](https://github.com/joerdav/templ.vim)).
-To generate the Go code corresponding to these templates you will have to download this [executable binary](https://github.com/a-h/templ/releases/latest) from Github and place it in the PATH of your system.
-The command: _**

 ```bash
 $ templ generate --watch --proxy="http://localhost:8080" --cmd "air"
 ```

-[!TIP] > **_ This will allow us to monitor changes to the .templ files and compile them as we save them.
-Review the documentation on Templ [installation](https://templ.guide/quick-start/installation) and [support](https://templ.guide/commands-and-tools/ide-support/) for your IDE. _**

 ---